Built to Last: Functional and structural mechanisms in the moth olfactory network mitigate effects of neural injury: Materials and Methods

 \subsection{\textit{MothNet} architecture}

 We use close variants of the model of the moth olfactory network (\textit{MothNet}) developed in \cite{delahuntMoth1}, modifying the architecture features as needed for each experiment.
+We provide only selected details about the architecture here.
+For a fuller description, please see \cite{delahuntMoth1} and its associated codebase, as well as the Matlab codebase for \textit{MothNet} and injury simulations available at \cite{delahuntMothInjuryCodebase}.

-We provide selected details about the architecture here. \textit{MothNet} uses firing rate dynamics for neural firing rates \cite{dayan2001}, evolved as stochastic differential equations \cite{higham2001}, and Hebbian plasticity for synaptic weight updates \cite{hebb}.
+\textit{MothNet} uses firing rate dynamics for neural firing rates \cite{dayan2001}, evolved as stochastic differential equations \cite{higham2001}, and Hebbian plasticity for synaptic weight updates \cite{hebb}.
 A table of governing equations and parameters are given below.
-Full Matlab code for $MothNet$ and injury simulations are available at \cite{delahuntMothInjuryCodebase}.

 For the experiments in this work, the relevant architectural structures of the MON were: \\